MaxBed4d/magnum-capi-helm/doc/source/user_docs/index.rst

 As previously defined, Cluster API provides an API for being able to manage the various components of a Kubernetes cluster.
-This conceptually looks like a Kubernetes cluster managing other Kubernetes clusters; the former, named the 'CAPI management cluster', is the one providing the API interface for managing the latter clusters.
+This conceptually looks like a Kubernetes cluster managing other Kubernetes clusters; the former, named the 'CAPI management cluster', is the one providing the API for managing the latter workload clusters.

-The CAPI management cluster provides this API interface via a set of custom resource definitions (`CRDs <https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/>`_).
+The CAPI management cluster provides this API via a set of custom resource definitions (`CRDs <https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/>`_).
 These CRDs are groupings of API objects which, in turn, together make up the Kubernetes cluster; for example, the ``pods`` resource is an endpoint in the